Quantum Break: Design

 Louden says the team put a lot of work into the game's difficulty.
 They hoped that the time powers would let the player feel like a superhero, while still allowing for challenging moments.
 Learning from criticism of Alan Wake, they introduced several puzzles in order to increase variety and change the pace.
 The puzzles also serve to remind players of their arsenal of abilities.
-Some of the environmental puzzles, including the rewind feature, were inspired by titles like Prince of Persia: The Sands of Time and Life Is Strange, while the stutter sequences were inspired by Salvador Dali and Inceptions dream sequence.
+Some of the environmental puzzles, including the rewind feature, were inspired by titles like Prince of Persia: The Sands of Time and Life Is Strange, while the stutter sequences were inspired by Salvador Dalí and Inceptions dream sequence.

 When time stutters occur, the game's visual changes to inform players that they will encounter new enemies and obstacles.
 The levels in the game were designed to feature open environments to allow players to use the time manipulation powers freely and encouraging them to explore.
 Kyle Rowley, lead designer of the game, described them as "arenas".
 The stutters were also designed to convey stories: Players can inspect the non-playable characters stuck in a time stutter and learn about what happened to them when time freezes.
 To prevent the game from relying excessively on its cover system, the artificial intelligence (AI) of the game was designed to attack the player aggressively in order to drive the player out from cover.
 Time powers affect AI behaviors, and Remedy built a new system that allows the AI to search for the player character after Time Rush is used.